-In addition to expressions and quantities, which are model components, SimBiology® provides the following constructs (or objects) that you use to modify or perturb a model from its base configuration.
+SimBiology® provides the following modeling elements that you can use to modify or perturb a model from its base configuration.

 A variants is a collection of quantities (compartments, species, and/or parameters) that you can use to alter a model's initial or base configuration, which is easier than individually modifying each quantity separately.
 For example, assuming that a different set of parameter values characterizes differences between wild type and mutant strains, you can use a variant to group parameter values indicative of these strains.
 You apply variants to a model to evaluate the model behavior under "variant" conditions.
 Note that the model's original configuration is only temporarily altered, for example during a simulation.